nicholas-mischke/scrapy-processors/README.md

 Here is an overview of the processors available in the package:

-- `MapCompose`: A processor that allows for the sequential application of multiple callables to a list of values.
+- `MapCompose`: A processor that allows you to specify a list of callables that will be applied sequentially to a value, or to each value in a list of values.
     It supports functions (regular functions, lambda or methods), objects with a `__call__` method or classes that once initialized return an object with a `__call__` method.
     This class inherits from itemloaders.processors.MapCompose and overrides its constructor.
 - `Processor`: A base class for creating custom processors.
 Subclasses of `Processor` should implement the `process_value` method.
 - `EnsureEncoding`: A processor that converts a string to a specified encoding, defaults to utf-8 & ignores errors.
-- `NormalizeWhitespace`: A processor that normalizes whitespace in a string by removing zero-width spaces, replacing multiple whitespaces with a single whitespace, removeing leading whitespace in front of punctuation and finally removing leading/trailing whitespaces. default punctuation=(',', '.', '!', '?', ';', ':')
+- `NormalizeWhitespace`: A processor that normalizes whitespace in a string by removing zero-width spaces, replacing multiple whitespaces with a single whitespace, removing leading whitespace in front of punctuation and finally removing leading/trailing whitespaces. default punctuation=(',', '.', '!', '?', ';', ':')
 - `PriceParser`: A processor that converts a string representing a price to a `Price` object using the `price_parser` library.
 - `RemoveHTMLTags`: A processor that removes HTML tags from a string using the `BeautifulSoup` library.